top of page

 Pinpointing Hidden Issues

-Why are Toilet Leak Detectors Necessary?
+Why Are Toilet Leak Detectors Worth It?

-Saving Water and Cutting Costs
+Saving Water and Lowering Your Water Bill

 A leaking toilet can waste up to 200 gallons of water each day.
 This means higher utility bills.
 Over a year, this water consumption results in thousands of gallons of water waste and increased expenses.